johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-02-18-typescript-eslint-no-unused-vars/index.md

 ## The TypeScript settings

-I mentioned that I like to use TypeScript's `noUnusedLocals` and `noUnusedParameters` settings.
+I mentioned that I like to use the TypeScript `noUnusedLocals` and `noUnusedParameters` settings.
 Here's how they would be configured in a `tsconfig.json`:

 ```json
 {